zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 ### GraphQL Provider

-In order to use the client, you `Query` and `Mutation` widgets to be wrapped with the `GraphQLProvider` widget.
+In order to use the client, your `Query` and `Mutation` widgets must be wrapped with the `GraphQLProvider` widget.

 > We recommend wrapping your `MaterialApp` with the `GraphQLProvider` widget.